 To keep your family safe when out on the water, it’s important to be aware of your state’s boating laws.
-Below are requirements for Washington state:
+Below are some of the requirements for Washington state:

-- To operate a personal watercraft, such as a Jet Ski, boaters must be at least 14 years old.
+- To operate a personal watercraft (i.e. jet ski) they must be at least 14 years old.